Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion

 An algorithm has resulted, through which an energy function is associated to the quantum Hamiltonian.
 This function represents a classical type Hamiltonian, whose values are precisely the expected values of the quantum Hamiltonian.
-The energy function determines nonlinear equations of motion which can be approached using the theory of differential dynamical systems.
-It is suggested that this algorithm can be used to establish a correspondence between semiclassical and classical dynamics.
+We suggest that this algorithm can be used to establish a correspondence between semiclassical and classical dynamics.

 Semiclassical dynamics of trapped ions has been investigated by introducing the coherent state orbits as sub-manifolds of the quantum states' space with a K\"ahler structure induced by the transition probability.
 In case of dynamical symmetry groups, the solutions of the Schr\"odinger equation associated to linear Hamiltonians (in the infinitesimal generators of a dynamical symmetry group) are given by coherent vectors multiplied by geometric (Berry) phase factors for a confined ion or for the center of mass (CM) of a system of identical ions.
 Thus we obtain an energy spectrum for the time independent Hamiltonians (the case of Penning type traps) or a quasienergy spectrum for time periodical Hamiltonians (in case of dynamical Paul traps).
 The coherent states are parametrized by the solutions of the classical equations of motion.